 Service Level Agreements (SLAs) are another way for Clous users to protect themselves.
 These can be included in the licence agreement or added as an attachment.

-Included in the SLAs is the exact duration of the contract, including the cancellation periods and the type and scope of the services to be provided.
-The "service levels" are also defined.
-These are, for example, the response time, adherence to deadlines and availability.
-The measurement criteria, procedures and intervals for the service levels are also defined.
+Included in the SLAThis includes the precise contract duration, notice periods, and the type and scope of services to be provided.
+Furthermore, the „Service Levels“ are defined.
+This includes, for example, reaction times, adherence to deadlines, and availability.
+Additionally, the measurement criteria, methods, and intervals for the Service Levels are specified.

-Last but not least, the consequences of SLA "breach of contract" are also listed.
+Finally, the consequences of SLA „contract breaches“ are also listed.

 In addition to security, it is an advantage for small and medium-sized companies in particular to use cloud solutions when it comes to security.
 While large companies usually have their own data centre to protect them in the event of security threats, smaller companies are not equipped accordingly, if only due to their financial resources.
 However, the IT infrastructure of a good cloud provider should always be up to date - simply because of the high demand for security.